The Fornax3D project: discovery of ancient massive merger events in the Fornax cluster galaxies NGC 1380 and NGC 1427: Effects of cluster environment

-As both NGC 1380 and NGC 1427 are in the Fornax cluster, their internal structures might be altered by physical processes like `harassment’ or `tidal shocking' in the cluster potential \citep[e.g.,][]{Joshi2020}.
-TNG50 covers a large variety of group/cluster environments, including ten clusters within the mass range of $M_{\rm 200}\sim 10^{13.3}-10^{14.3}$\,\Msun, which might be analogous to the Fornax cluster.
+Since both NGC\,1380 and NGC\,1427 are in the Fornax cluster, their internal structures might be altered by physical processes like `harassment’ or `tidal shocking' in the cluster gravitational potential \citep[e.g.,][]{Joshi2020}.
+TNG50 covers a large variety of group/cluster environments, including ten clusters within the mass range of $M_{\rm 200}\sim 10^{13.3}-10^{14.3}$\,\Msun, similar to the Fornax cluster.
 We can hence directly check with TNG50 whether, and by how much, high-density environments affect the inner stellar halos of satellite galaxies.

 In particular, we inspected all the satellite galaxies with $M_*>10^9$\,\Msun\, in the second most massive halo of TNG50, which has $M_{\rm 200} = 9.4\times 10^{13}$\,\Msun.
 By comparing the stellar orbit distribution of each galaxy at the time it fell into the cluster to its distribution at $z=0$, we find that for $\sim 80\%$ of the galaxies, the hot inner stellar halo mass \Mshalo\ remains almost unchanged, with differences smaller than 0.1 dex.
 For the remaining $\sim20\%$ of the galaxies, with relatively low mass and that fell into the cluster early, \Mshalo\ decreases significantly as these galaxies get strongly stripped by the cluster.
-There are a few galaxies whose \Mshalo\ slightly increases (mostly within 0.1 dex).
+There are a few galaxies whose \Mshalo\ slightly increases, mostly within 0.1 dex.
 For these systems, their pre-existing cold disks were heated up, possibly by harassment, with most of the stars becoming dynamically warm and a small fraction of them becoming hot.
-There are no satellite galaxies with a significantly hot inner stellar halo component induced after falling into the cluster, due to the fact that no massive mergers happened for these galaxies after falling into the cluster.
+There are no satellite galaxies with a significantly hot inner stellar halo component induced after falling into the cluster, due to the fact that no massive mergers happen for these galaxies after falling into the cluster.
 The massive hot inner stellar halos of the two galaxies studied in this work are thus unlikely to be induced by either `harassment’ or `tidal shocking' in the cluster environment.